Getting Heard in a Disaster: Q&A with Richard Besser

 Communities and people are at their most vulnerable during a disaster.
 In a crisis, the public looks to government officials to take command, provide answers and restore normalcy.
 Media—and increasingly social media—play a vital role in influencing public expectations in response and recovery efforts.
 But, are these expectations realistic?
 How can public health preparedness leaders and other partners shape public expectations prior to a disaster and encourage personal responsibility?
 How can they instill confidence in response and recovery efforts while assuring the public that activities being undertaken are in the public’s best interest?

-Richard Besser, MD, is ABC News’ Chief Health and Medical Editor and previously served as acting director of the U.S. Centers for Disease Control and Prevention (CDC), where he led the agency’s response to the H1N1 influenza outbreak.
+Richard Besser, MD, president and CEO of RWJF, a former ABC News’ Chief Health and Medical Editor and previous acting director of the U.S. Centers for Disease Control and Prevention (CDC), led the agency’s response to the H1N1 influenza outbreak.
 He also served as director of the Coordinating Office for Terrorism Preparedness and Emergency Response at CDC.
-He recently moderated the session “Great Expectations: Maintaining Public Trust and Instilling Confidence Before, During, and After a Disaster,” at the Public Health Preparedness Summit 2013 in Atlanta, Ga.

 We spoke with Dr. Besser about how public officials should balance the needs to be both fast and correct during a disaster.